tldr-pages/tldr/pages/linux/konsole.md

 # konsole

-> The KDE terminal emulator.
+> Konsole: The KDE terminal emulator.
 > More information: <https://konsole.kde.org>.

 - Open a new Konsole in a specific directory: